 Android Studio Windows Install for PCs

 This tutorial covers installing Google's Android Studio on a Microsoft Windows based PC.
 It provides advice beyond Google's installation documentation.
-For further additional background information see the article Setup Android Development Environment in Windows.
+For additional background information see the article Setup Android Development Environment in Windows.

 Installing Android Studio for Android App Development

 The first install of Android Studio can take some time with lots of downloading and file extracting.
 The Android Studio installer will need to be downloaded.
 It can then be executed to get Studio installed ready for running.
 When Studio runs it may download and extract updates and other packages required to build an Android app.
 Then you may need to install device drivers for any Android devices you want to run apps on when developing, alternatively use an Android Virtual Device (AVD).
 Once Android Studio is installed the Android SDK Manager is used to add extra packages to support a wide range of Android development scenarios.